 Thayer Scholars Program

-The designation of Thayer Scholar, offered for the first time in spring 2012, is a merit-based award.
-It is offered to no more than the top 5% of the incoming Dartmouth class who have expressed interest in majoring in Engineering at Dartmouth, and in building upon their Dartmouth A.B. engineering education to earn the professionally accredited Bachelor of Engineering (B.E.) degree.
+The Thayer Scholars Program offers a merit-based award to no more than the top 5% of the incoming Dartmouth class who have expressed interest in majoring in engineering and building on their Dartmouth AB to earn the professionally-accredited Bachelor of Engineering (BE) degree.

-Most engineering students at Dartmouth earn both the A.B. and B.E. degrees in engineering.
-The Thayer Scholars Program encourages engineering students to take full advantage of both a broad liberal arts education offered through the A.B. and deep technical training through the B.E., and is a program that is unique among leading American colleges and universities.
-Students can earn both degrees in four years, or take part or all of a recommended 5th year to earn both, thus allowing full exploration of the depth of the engineering curriculum with the broadening intellectual exploration of the liberal arts.
+Most engineering students at Dartmouth earn both the AB and BE degrees, thus obtaining a broad liberal arts education through the AB together with deep technical training through the BE.
+The Thayer Scholars Program encourages these students to take full advantage of both — a program that is unique among leading American colleges and universities.
+Students can earn both degrees in four years, or use part or all of a fifth year which is recommended to allow full exploration of the depth of the engineering curriculum with the broadening study of the liberal arts.

-Thayer Scholars, named in honor of Dartmouth alumnus and 1867 founder of the School, General Sylvanus Thayer, receive a merit award of $10,000 to help cover the cost of tuition during any part of a 5th B.E. year.
+Named in honor of Dartmouth alumnus and founder of the School, General Sylvanus Thayer, Thayer Scholars receive a merit award of $25,000 to help cover the cost of tuition during any part of a fifth BE year.

-For students pursuing both the A.B. and B.E. degrees in four years, the funding may instead be used to support an academic enrichment opportunity related to engineering.
-This funding is available upon declaration of the major, beginning “sophomore summer,” and can be used for a variety of opportunities such as:
+For students pursuing both the AB+BE degrees in four years, up to $10,000 in funding may instead be used to support an academic enrichment opportunity related to engineering.
+This $10,000 in funding is available upon declaration of the major, beginning “sophomore summer,” and can be used for a variety of opportunities such as:

-- Participation in Thayer-approved engineering exchange programs in Thailand and Hong Kong at the A.B. level, or Germany at the B.E. level;
+- Participation in Thayer-approved engineering exchange programs in Denmark, Thailand and Hong Kong (AB), or Germany (BE);

 - Travel and living expenses associated with engineering projects such as through Dartmouth Humanitarian Engineering (DHE);